 Make Food Your Fuel

 Lung cancer treatment may have temporarily changed your appetite, digestion, and the way certain foods taste.
 That will shift back over time.
 As it does, one of the best ways to get your strength back, mentally and physically, is to feed yourself healthy foods, including:

 - Fruits and vegetables, raw and cooked

-- Whole wheat bread, brown rice, and oats
+- Whole grains, like whole-wheat bread, brown rice, and oats

 - Beans, peas, and lentils

 - Lean proteins, like fish and skinless chicken breast